fahza-p/synapsis/README.md

 # Synapsis Test BE

-This repository is a place to ...
+This repository for doing test from PT.
+Synapsis Sinergi Digital

 ## Requirements